Linda Ellen Zych

 Lori Jean (LJ) Rowe & Peanut Butter Cup

 LJ is thrilled to join M&D Playhouse’s board of directors.
 She began working with M&D during its 2012 season.
-LJ is currently the Resident Stage Manager and Resident Lighting Designer.
+LJ is currently the Production Manager, Resident Lighting Designer, and one of the team of stage managers.
 When LJ is not backstage, you can often find her in the booth running the sound and/or light board.
 LJ has worked on over 60 productions in New Jersey, New York, Kansas, and New Hampshire.
 She is proud to be a part of such a wonderful theatre company.

 Peanut Butter Cup joined the theatre in April of 2014.
 Her owner/handler, LJ, adopted her from Conway Area Humane Society when she was eight months old.
 Peanut is trained as a Mobility Assistance Service Dog.
 Her favorite activities include hanging out in the booth, visiting with people, running, and, of course, helping LJ.